 It was a night to remember!
 Three exciting bands (Lakuta, Native Sun & Family Atlantica Duo) and a funky DJ (DJ Pete from On the Corner Records) for a unique show.
 Were you there?
 Recollect your memories and re-experience what happened at Rich Mix with our photo gallery.
 You missed it?…

 It’s always good to go back to the Family.
 You can constantly feel at home with them and experience that comfortable atmosphere which smoothly makes you at ease.
 I don’t know if that’s because of the music they play, attitude they have, or good vibes they give out, but every…

 Family Atlantica is ‘London’s musical melting pot at it’s very best’ according to reviews from The Guardian.
-The band, which consists of London-born multi-instrumentalist Jack Yglesias, Venezuelan vocalist Luzmira Zerpa, and half-Nigerian, half-Ghanian percussionist Kwame Crentsil, started out in an an abandoned vicarage in Hackney, East London, before winning fans…
+The band, which consists of London-born multi-instrumentalist Jack Yglesias, Venezuelan vocalist Luzmira Zerpa, and half-Nigerian, half-Ghanian percussionist Kwame Crentsil, started out in an abandoned vicarage in Hackney, East London, before winning fans over with…